Browns hire Gregg Williams as defensive coordinator

 “At the end of the day, the whole buck stops with me, so I get it.
 I know what it looks like and what the perception is, but that’s not what it is and this is my decision.

-“This is through my time of thinking through what’s going to be best moving forward for our football team and where I wanted to take it and what I thought we needed to do to get there.”
+“This is through my time of thinking through what’s going to be best moving forward for our football team and where I wanted to take it, and what I thought we needed to do to get there.”

 Jackson expects there will be other changes on the defensive side as Williams brings in some assistants.